On this page

-If or when certain progressive disclosure patterns emerge in your design, or you believe a certain solution should be made into a component, reach out to the #design-systems channel on Slack to discuss how you can submit your code or idea.
+If or when certain progressive disclosure patterns emerge in your design, or you believe a certain solution should be made into a component, reach out to the #primer channel on Slack to discuss how you can submit your code or idea.
 You may also reach out by opening an issue to the Design Systems team directly on GitHub.

 Progressive disclosure can be tricky to implement, and certain designs and scenarios may test the bounds of our design guidelines.
-If you have further questions or need clarity on implementation, please get in touch via the #design-systems channel on Slack.
+If you have further questions or need clarity on implementation, please get in touch via the #primer channel on Slack.